diablokitty/reading_notes/201_Reading_Notes_01.md

 Questions from these readings:

-1. What is an HTML attribute?
+- What is an HTML attribute?

+An HTML attribute is the information assigning a change to an element, so for an element like background-color, the attribute would be the actual color assigned.

-2. Describe the Anatomy of an HTMl element.
+- Describe the Anatomy of an HTML element.

 Elements all kind of have their own anatomy depending on what they're for.

-3. What is the Difference between <article> and <section> element tags?
+- What is the Difference between <article> and <section> element tags?

 An article tag is for a block of content that makes sense on it's own, a section is for a group of elements that are related (i.e. a set of daily headlines).

-4. What Elements does a “typical” website include?
+- What Elements does a “typical” website include?

 -Header
 -Navigation bar